k-yuta06/portfolio_02/README.md

   Here is the coding from the comprehensive layout.
-I built with HTML Sass and JavaScript.
+I built with HTML, Sass and JavaScript.